 4. Support customers proactively

 Many people don’t realise that customer self-service solutions go well beyond the traditional ‘problem-solution’ customer service dynamic.
-For instance, when these intelligent, AI-driven solutions are embedded as ‘help widgets’ throughout your site, they can serve customers up with timely and contextually relevant content that can answer customer questions before they even know they have a question to ask.
+For instance, when these intelligent, AI-driven solutions are embedded as ‘help widgets’ throughout your site, their customer support can serve customers up with timely and contextually relevant content that can answer customer questions before they even know they have a question to ask.
 Our Smart Push solution is not only a great example of this but also proof that proactive support can quickly boost conversion by as much as 20%.

-Examples of companies with great customer experience
+Examples of companies with excellent customer experience

-If you’ve ever ordered an Uber, you know just how quick, convenient, and easy the process is.
+If you’ve ever ordered an Uber, you know just how quick, convenient, and easy the processs is.
 All people have to do is open their Uber app and pop in a destination address—and then, typically, just a few minutes later, a car arrives to pick you up.
 And for everything else, from leaving tips to seeing past ride history to contacting customer service, it can all be done easily via the Uber app or website.
 This is what it means to create a frictionless customer experience, one where there’s little—if anything—standing in your way to accomplish a specific task.

 Ikea is a clever example of how a business can turn a potential pain point into a winning customer experience.
 Knowing just how sprawling many Ikea stores are, sometimes requiring shoppers to dedicate a few hours just to get through it all, they’ve been (just to name a few):